WHAT IS METASTATIC CASTRATION-SENSITIVE PROSTATE CANCER?

 It’s important to know if your cancer has spread, as your doctor may consider a different approach to treatment.

-Treatment goals in metastatic hormone-sensitive prostate cancer generally include:
+Treatment goals in metastatic castration-sensitive prostate cancer generally include:

 Extending life